 The purpose of this article is to explain the emerging relationship between psoriasis and microbiome dysbiosis.
 Of late, and at the advancement of biotechnology, a growing body of evidence suggests an association with the gut microbiome and its role on systemic immune activation.
 This information is shifting the paradigm of the treatment approach and management of systemic immune-mediated diseases, including psoriasis.
 Microbiome research has increased in the last decade and unlocks significant findings into disease pathogenesis and immune system regulation.

 Wilchowski SM.
 The Role of the Gut Microbiome in Psoriasis: From Pathogens to Pathology.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.